-- 89. Canary Corporation, an accrual method C corporation, uses the calendar year for tax purposes.
+89. Canary Corporation, an accrual method C corporation, uses the calendar year for tax purposes.
 Leticia, a cash method taxpayer, is both a shareholder of Canary and the corporation's CFO.
-On December 31, 2014, Canary has accrued a \$75,000 bonus to Leticia.
-Describe the tax consequences of the bonus to Canary and to Leticia under the following independent situations. - a.
-Leticia owns 35% of Canary Corporation's stock and the corporation pays the bonus to Leticia on February 3, 2015. - b.
-Leticia owns 75% of Canary Corporation's stock and the corporation pays the bonus to Leticia on April 3, 2015. - c.
-Leticia owns 75% of Canary Corporation's stock and the corporation pays the bonus to Leticia on February 3, 2015. - ANSWER: Under § 267(a)(2), an accrual method taxpayer must defer a deduction for an expenditure attributable to a cash method related party until such time the related party reports the amount as income.
-For purposes of this limitation, a more-than-50% shareholder of the corporation is a related party. - a.
-Leticia is not a related party for purposes of the § 267(a)(2) limitation; thus, Canary deducts the bonus, under the accrual method, in 2014. - b.
-Since Leticia, a cash method related party, does not include the bonus in her income until its receipt in 2015, Canary's deduction for the bonus occurs in 2015. - c.
-Again, Leticia is a cash method related party who does not include the bonus in her income until its receipt in 2015; thus, Canary's deduction for the bonus is deferred until 2015.
-The fact that the payment to Leticia occurs prior to the filing date for Canary's 2014 tax return is of no consequence.
+On December 31, 2016, Canary has accrued a \$75,000 bonus to Leticia.
+Describe the tax consequences of the bonus to Canary and to Leticia under the following independent situations.

+- a.
+Leticia owns 35% of Canary Corporation's stock and the corporation pays the bonus to Leticia on February 3, 2017. - b.
+Leticia owns 75% of Canary Corporation's stock and the corporation pays the bonus to Leticia on May 4, 2017. - c.
+Leticia owns 75% of Canary Corporation's stock and the corporation pays the bonus to Leticia on February 3, 2017.

+Under § 267(a)(2), an accrual method taxpayer must defer a deduction for an expenditure attributable to a cash method related party until such time the related party reports the amount as income.
+For purposes of this limitation, a more-than-50% shareholder of the corporation is a related party.

+- Leticia is not a related party for purposes of the § 267(a)(2) limitation; thus, Canary deducts the bonus, under the accrual method, in 2016.
+Since Leticia is on the cash method, she includes the bonus in her income in 2017. - b.
+Since Leticia, a cash method related party, does not include the bonus in her income until its receipt in 2017, Canary's deduction for the bonus occurs in 2017. - c.
+Again, Leticia is a cash method related party who does not include the bonus in her income until its receipt in 2017; thus, Canary's deduction for the bonus is deferred until 2017.
+The fact that the payment to Leticia occurs prior to the filing date for Canary's 2016 tax return is of no consequence.